 If your goal is to reach a waterfall and swimming hole, you could stop just above this spot.
 The small waterfall and cascade empty into a fairly large pool.
 It's a nice place to relax and have a picnic.
 Visit in spring for a bigger waterfall and a much muddier path.

-After exploring this section of the Dead Run waterfall hike you have a three options.
-You can double back the way you came, continue on the Potomac Heritage Trail, or follow the directions on HikingUpward to make it a loop.
+After exploring this section of the Dead Run waterfall hike you have three options.
+You can double back the way you came, continue on the Potomac Heritage Trail, or follow these directions to make it a loop.